* Archive page for historical reference only. This page is no longer being actively updated *

 Whirlpool is the world's biggest manufacturer of household appliances, with operations around the globe offering a huge range of washing and drying machines, refrigerators, cookers, food mixers and other devices.
 The flagship Whirlpool range is supported by a broad portfolio of other national and international brands including American classics Maytag, KitchenAid, Jenn-Air and Amana, as well as Bauknecht of Germany, and Brastemp and Consul in Brazil.
-It acquired a 60% stake in Indesit of Italy in 2013, and acquired the remaining shares the following year, adding the Indesit, Ariston and Hotpoint brands (the latter in EMEA only) to its portfolio.
-The group also has a majority stake in China's Hefei Sanyo.
-The group is the clear market leader in North and Latin America, but ranks behind local rivals such as BSH and Electrolux in Europe.
+The group acquired a 60% stake in Indesit of Italy in 2013, and acquired the remaining shares the following year, adding the Indesit, Ariston and Hotpoint brands (the latter in EMEA only) to its portfolio.
+It also has a majority stake in China's Hefei Sanyo.
+In an unusual diversification, Whirlpool acquired online recipe search engine Yummly in 2017 for an undisclosed sum.
+It is being established as the main operating system for the company's internet-connected kitchen appliances.
+The group is the clear market leader in North and Latin America - and Whirlpool itself has been the top-selling appliance brand in the US since 2014 - but ranks behind local rivals such as BSH and Electrolux in Europe.
 The latter's proposed acquisition of GE Appliances - which would have pushed Whirlpool into the #2 spot - was blocked by regulators at the end of 2015.
-The company was originally founded in 1911 as Upton Machine Co, with financial support from catalogue retailer Sears Roebuck.
+Whirlpool was originally founded in 1911 as Upton Machine Co, with financial support from catalogue retailer Sears Roebuck.
 As demand grew, Upton merged with another company to become the Nineteen Hundred Corporation.
 In 1938, it invented the first washer with motorised agitation.
 This developed into a fully automatic washer in 1948, named the Whirlpool.
 The company adopted Whirlpool as its corporate name two years later.
-Revenues for 2015 were $20.9bn, of which half was generated in North America.
-Jeff Fettig is chairman & CEO.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-See also Consumer Appliances index.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Sales have been generally flat for several years, hitting a high of $21.3bn in 2017 before slipping back.
+Topline for 2019 was $20.4bn, with net income of $1.2bn.
+A little over half of revenues are generated in North America, and refrigeration and laundry appliances each account for around 30% of global sales.
+The group sold 67.4m appliances.
+However it has been struggling with rising costs, especially as a result of tariffs on steel.
+Marc Bitzer succeeded Jeff Fettig as CEO in 2018 and became chairman as well the following year.

 Who handles advertising for Whirlpool?
 Find out more from the Adbrands Account Assignments database